V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 	<img src="assets/img/misc/Porg-City/2-Find_bot.png">
 </p>

-As we doesn't have write permissions in the canal, we need to use the bot using direct message.
+As we doesn't have write permissions in the canal, we need to use the bot by direct message.

 Looking at the Bot profile description, and we can see that we can use it using the command `@Porg Bot helpme`.